Here are answers to some of the commonly asked questions about Pap tests (also referred to as cervical screening).

 Do I need a screening if I’m not sexually active?

-Any woman who has ever had sex should have a Pap smear.
+Any woman who has ever had sex should have a Pap test.

 Where can I go for screening?

-Pap smears can be performed at your local health centre, usually by a practice nurse or doctor.
+Pap tests can be performed at your local health centre, usually by a practice nurse or doctor.

 Do I need a pelvic examination?